Legrandin/pycryptodome/Doc/src/hash/kmac128.rst

 KMAC128
 =======

-KMAC128 is a Message Authenticated Code (MAC) derived from SHA-3 and standardized in `NIST SP 800-185 <https://nvlpubs.nist.gov/nistpubs/specialpublications/nist.sp.800-185.pdf>`_.
+KMAC128 is a variable-length Message Authenticated Code (MAC) derived from SHA-3 and standardized in `NIST SP 800-185 <https://nvlpubs.nist.gov/nistpubs/specialpublications/nist.sp.800-185.pdf>`_.

 KMAC128 provides a security strength of 128 bits.